JetBrains/teamcity-documentation/topics/multinode-setup.md

 >Currently, the contents of the `<Node-specific data directory>` are not included in the backup.
 >
 {type="note"}

-### User-level Actions on Secondary Node

-If the "_[Processing user requests to modify data](#Processing+User+Requests+to+Modify+Data+on+Secondary+Node)_" responsibility is enabled on a secondary node, it will allow performing the most common user-level actions:
-* Triggering a build, including a custom or personal one
-* Stopping/deleting and pinning/tagging/commenting builds
-* Pausing/resuming the build queue
-* Assigning investigations and muting build problems and tests
-* Marking a build as successful/failed
-* Editing build changes\' descriptions
-* Merging sources and labeling sources actions
-* Adding builds to favorites
-* Changing settings of user profiles, including general settings, groups and roles, access tokens, VCS usernames, and notification rules
-* Reordering and hiding projects and build configurations
-* Checking for pending changes
-* Agent-related actions (see the [list of actions](https://youtrack.jetbrains.com/issue/TW-65199))
-* Editing projects and build configurations

-See the related tasks in our issue tracker for the full list of available actions: [TW-62749](https://youtrack.jetbrains.com/issue/TW-62749), [TW-63346](https://youtrack.jetbrains.com/issue/TW-63346).

-Administrator-level actions are not yet available on secondary nodes.
-Use the main node if you need to change the node configuration.

 ## Multinode Setup Health Reports